-Tobacco is the common name of several plants under the Nicotiana genus and is the general term for any product made using cured tobacco leaves, such as cigarettes.
-Tobacco products are addictive and can be challenging to quit using due to tobacco’s nicotine content.
+Tobacco is the common name of several plants under the Nicotiana genus and is also the general term for any product made using cured tobacco leaves, such as cigarettes and cigars.
+Tobacco products are addictive and can be challenging to quit using due to the presence of the stimulant nicotine in the tobacco leaves.

 According to the World Health Organization, tobacco kills more than 8 million people per year, including both smokers and non-smokers who experience second-hand smoke.
-Tobacco is the leading cause of preventable death in the United States.
+The Center for Disease Control points out that tobacco is the leading cause of preventable disease, disability, and death in the United States.

 Tobacco uses increases the likelihood of developing lung cancer, oral cancer, heart disease, and blood clots.
 Tobacco use also increases the risk of heart attack and stroke and leads to tooth and gum decay and wrinkled skin.